nicksnlp/LLM-course-2024_Nick/reports/report.week2.md

 I have created a python environment and tested the prompting chatbot, with a configuration file, and the notebook (it was slightly easier there).
 I made the LLM to sing songs about *pirates* and include words in latin (or another specified language) into it.

 Also, I have already managed to put those things into practice for some other work.
-I found configuration to be very useful, and the the fact that you can loop through the prompts.
+I found configuration to be very useful, and the fact that you can loop through the prompts, and in that way implement ***zero-shot*** or ***few-shot*** prompting with variable parameters.

 ---